jseanpatel/dotfiles/README.md

     - Make Documents and Desktop folder read from iCloud with *System Settings > Apple ID > iCloud > Check Desktop & Documents Folders > Done*
     - Go to iMessages and enable messages in iCloud

 4. Log in to every application downloaded with `brew cask`.
-Then go and install these applicaitons manually:
+Then go and install these applications manually:

     - Install [Xnapper](https://xnapper.com/)
     - Install [Padlet](https://padlet.com/mac-app-download)